davidkorff/IMSSync_App/RSG_Integration_2/PROGRESS.md

 2. ~~**Quote Creation - Null Reference Error**~~ 🔄 IN PROGRESS
    - `AddQuoteWithInsured` method not available in this IMS instance
-   - Reverted to multi-step approach with fixes:
+   - Fixed issues with AddQuote:
      - Changed empty strings to null values in RiskInformation
-     - Added missing TACSR field to quote object
+     - Removed TACSR field from quote object (only valid in submission)
+     - AddQuote creates both submission and quote together (not separate calls)
-   - Using separate calls: AddInsured + AddSubmission + AddQuote
+   - Current approach: AddInsured + AddQuote (which creates submission and quote)

 3. **Method Availability**
    - `AddQuoteWithSubmission` doesn't exist in this IMS instance